Marco Crespi (basketball)

-Marco Crespi (born June 2, 1962) is an Italian professional basketball coach.
+Marco Crespi (born 2 June 1962) is an Italian professional basketball coach.
 He served as a Head Coach of Baskonia and Scaligera Verona of the Italian League.
-He ended hos career 2021 as Head Coach for Sweden women's national basketball team.
+He ended his career 2021 as Head Coach for Sweden women's national basketball team.

 Coaching career

 Crespi became the head coach of the Italian League club Mens Sana Basket Siena in 2013.

 NBA scouting career

 Crespi has worked as the director of international scouting for NBA clubs like the Boston Celtics and the Phoenix Suns.